About the Youth Endowment Fund

 The Youth Endowment Fund is a charity with a £200m endowment and a mission that matters.
 Founded by youth charity Impetus and its partners the Early Intervention Foundation and the Social Investment Business, we exist to prevent children and young people from getting caught up in violent crime.
-We do this by finding the best ways to prevent youth violence, funding promising initiatives and working to scale them up.
+We do this by finding the very best ways to prevent youth violence, funding great initiatives and working to scale them up and spread great ideas.

-- As a senior staff member, you will also:
+- As a senior leader in the organisation you will also:

-- Help build a culture where it is natural to perform well and support colleagues brilliantly.
+- Build and lead your team, providing clear direction, agility, high-quality outputs and a culture where it is natural to perform well and support colleagues brilliantly.

-- Help to inform the strategy, deliver results and build and model the culture that we need to succeed.
+- Lead the organisation as a core member of the Leadership Team, setting the strategy, delivering results and building and modelling the culture that we need to succeed.

 You are this sort of person:

 - You win people over.
 People tend to warm to you and respect you.
 You have built good relationships with very senior people and with very junior people.
-You are comfortable talking to a Secretary of State, a youth worker, a company CEO, a teacher and an 11 year-old student.
+You are comfortable talking to a Secretary of State, a leading professor of criminology, a youth worker, a company CEO, a teacher and a 15-year-old student.
 Listening to people from all backgrounds matters to you.

 - You learn fast but remain humble.
 You are very quick at getting your head around things.
 You like learning.
 You are very good at synthesising information.
+You know how much you don't know.
+You know that you can learn more.
+You know that it's easy to assume you know when you don't.
+You care more that good things happen than who gets the credit.
 You are a great and supportive team player.